Odilf/pink/README.md

 # pink

-A very minimal replecement based language.
-Intended for ressembling as closely as possible the "math way" to write stuff, in an extremely declarative fashion.
+A very minimal replecement based DSL, intended for math.

 WARNING: This is still in extremely early stages.
 Don't expected anything.